Buff Head (the LARGEST)

 Buff Head kukri, the hardest to craft because of its sheer weight which weighs a hefty 4.5 kilos (10 lbs).
 It is basically a normal khukuri like the famous “BhojPuire” if not for the size.
 Biswakarmas or the "Born Kukri Makers" only make the Buff Head.

 Two accompanying knives of the khukuri alone stand almost 8-10 inches (blade).
-It is therefore a complete full-sized knife that can be used like a knife independently.
+It is therefore a complete full-sized knife that can be used as a knife independently.

-'BUFF HEAD' is the largest/ longest khukuri (kukri knife) in the world commercially available for sale at the khukuri house , KHHI, Nepal. based on this you can order a customized version of the largest kukri.
+'BUFF HEAD' is the largest/ longest khukuri (kukri knife) in the world commercially available for sale at the Khukuri House, KHHI, Nepal. based on this you can order a customized version of the largest kukri.
 Below is the video showing the making process yet another world longest kukri.
-This kukri was designed and made on custom order.
-This customized kukri is 7 ft / 84 inch, the largest kukri/khukuri in the world.
-It has 60 inch long balde and 20 inch long wooden handle.
+This kukri was designed and made on a custom order.
+This customized kukri is 7 ft / 84 inch, yet another World's largest kukri/khukuri in the world.
+It has 60 inch long blade and 20 inch long wooden handle.
 It is nicked as MOTHER of all khukuris.

 - Actual Weight (gm): 4500

 - Shipping weight (gm): 8300

 - Blade material: 5160

 - Place of Origin: KHHI, Kathmandu, Nepal